davidtwco/rfcs/text/0000-build-std.md

-Inspired by the concept of [opaque dependencies][Opaque dependencies], the dependencies of the standard library crates are entirely opaque to the user, who cannot control compilation any of the dependencies of the three standard library crates individually.
+Inspired by the concept of [opaque dependencies][Opaque dependencies], the dependencies of the standard library crates are entirely opaque to the user, who cannot control compilation any of the dependencies of the `core`, `alloc` or `std` standard library crates individually.

-The lockfile included in `rust-src` will be used when resolving the standard library's dependencies.
+The lockfile included in the standard library source will be used when resolving the standard library's dependencies.

 The standard library will always be a non-incremental build, with no `depinfo` produced, and only a `rlib` produced (no `dylib`).
-It will be built into the `target` directory of the crate or workspace like any other dependency and passed with `--extern noprelude:` to rustc.
+It will be built into the `target` directory of the crate or workspace like any other dependency.

+**TODO:** mention not resolving optional features

 When `std` is a dependency, all of the dependencies of the `sysroot` crate will be built, ensuring that `proc_macro`, `test` and `profiler_builtins` are also built.

 The host pre-built standard library will always be used for procedural macros and build scripts.
 Artifact dependencies use the same standard library as the rest of the crate (pre-built or newly-built, as appropriate).

 *See the following sections for rationale/alternatives:*
 - [*Why default to assuming the pre-built standard library is the release profile?*][why-default-to-assuming-the-pre-built-standard-library-is-the-release-profile]